dart-lang/site-www/src/_guides/language/effective-dart/usage.md

   return ints[ints.length ~/ 2];
 }
 {% endprettify %}

-The `cast()` method returns a lazy collection that checks the element type on *every operation*.
-If you perform only a few operations on only a few elements, that laziness can be good.
-But in many cases, the overhead of lazy validation and of wrapping outweighs the benefits.

 These alternatives don't always work, of course, and sometimes `cast()` is the right answer.
 But consider that method a little risky and undesirable&mdash;it